jmix-framework/jmix/README.md

 ![canvas-drag-grid-layout](img/canvas-drag-grid-layout.png)

-When dragging the *Grid Layout* to the canvas the dialog will open where you can set the number of rows and columns.
+When dragging the *Grid layout* to the canvas the dialog will open where you can set the number of rows and columns.
 When dragging a widget, the *Widget editor* dialog will open.
-When dragging the *Responsive Layout* the dialog with settings will open.
+When dragging the *Responsive layout* the dialog with settings will open.

 Example of the dashboard with widgets: